cagov/unemployment/README.md

 This repository contains the screener for Californians to determine what benefits they may be eligible for.

-We are developing the repository using Node v.12.16.2 and [React Bootstrap](https://react-bootstrap.github.io/).

 ## Setup

 1. Install NPM dependencies